connickshields/connick.me/README.md

 # connick.me

-use `jekyll build` to build the site
+use `hugo` to build the site
+to host locally for dev, use `hugo server`